Meet Our Staff

 Dr. Joshua Lurie, PT, DPT

 Dr. Joshua Lurie, PT, DPT is the CEO and Owner of BVC Physical Therapy.
 Dr. Lurie obtained his Doctorate of Physical Therapy degree from Simmons College in Boston.
-In 2012 Dr. Lurie opened his first location in Encino and in 2015 expanded to a second location in West Hills and in 2019, a third location in Northridge.
+In 2012 Dr. Lurie opened his first location in Encino, in 2015 expanded to a second location in West Hills and in 2019, a third location in Northridge.

 Dr. Lurie has extensive training, experience and success in treating patients with a wide range of vestibular disorders and neurological conditions.
 Some of these include: Benign Paroxysmal Positional Vertigo (BPPV), vestibular hypofunction, Meniere's Disease, Multiple Sclerosis, Parkinson Disease and post CVA/stroke.
 He also has worked with patients suffering from general gait and balance impairments from a variety of causes including joint replacements/orthopedic conditions and neuropathy.
 Dr. Lurie opened BVC physical therapy because he felt there was a lack of options for patients suffering from these serious conditions.